Mernda suburb profile

 Mernda rental market trends

-The rental market in Mernda is experiencing significant growth, with house rents increasing by 12.2% over the past year to $550 per week, while unit rents have surged 20% to $480 per week.
-This upward trend reflects strong demand and the suburb's appeal, making Mernda an attractive option for both renters and investors seeking promising returns in a developing area.
+The rental market in Mernda is experiencing growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 11.6% to $480 per week.
+With its expanding infrastructure and appealing suburban lifestyle, Mernda continues to attract both renters and investors seeking promising returns in a developing area.

 Suburbs near Mernda